-A common thing I hear at the gym is that women do not want to lift weights because it will “make them bulky”.
+A common thing I hear at the gym is that women do not want to lift weights because it will “make them bulky.”
 In our society particularly, women are expected to look and behave that align with certain standards.
-Unfortunately, the “lifting weights makes you manly” idea seems to be a concept that has been around for a while (and in my opinion needs to be erased).
-Advertisements and media promote women to “look good” rather than promoting positive self image, feeling good, and being strong & healthy.
+Unfortunately, the “lifting weights makes you manly” idea seems to be a concept that has been around for a while (and, in my opinion, needs to be erased).
+Advertisements and media promote women to “look good” rather than promoting a positive self-image, feeling good, and being strong & healthy.

 NOT ONLY DOES WEIGHT LIFTING AND EXERCISING IMPROVE LEAN BODY COMPOSITION, BUT IT ALSO PROMOTES A LARGER CALORIE BURN THROUGHOUT THE DAY.

-Powerful chemicals called endorphins are also released while you exercise which can help combat depression, PMS, or even just make you feel better on a gloomy day.
+Powerful chemicals called endorphins are also released while you exercise, which can help combat depression, PMS or even make you feel better on a gloomy day.